AlibabaCloudDocs/ess/intl.en-US/Scaling Group/Scaling group/Create a scaling group.md

     -   At least one listener is configured on the SLB instance.
 For more information, see [Listener overview](/intl.en-US/Classic Load Balancer/User Guide/Listeners/Listener overview.md).
     -   Health check is enabled on the SLB instance.
 For more information, see [Configure health check](/intl.en-US/Classic Load Balancer/User Guide/Health check/Configure health checks.md).
 -   Before you associate a scaling group with ApsaraDB RDS instances, make sure that the following conditions are met:
-    -   You have at least one ApsaraDB RDS instance in the **Running** state.
+    -   You have at least one RDS instance in the **Running** state.
 For more information, see [What is ApsaraDB RDS?](/intl.en-US/Product Introduction/What is ApsaraDB RDS?.md)
-    -   The ApsaraDB RDS instances and the scaling group reside in the same region.
+    -   The RDS instances and the scaling group reside in the same region.

 You can create only a limited number of scaling groups.
 For more information, see [Limits](/intl.en-US/Product Introduction/Limits.md).